Inexpensive Hobbies to Overcome Boredom

 Drawings with Pencil, Ink, or Crayons

-A pad and a pencil is the least expensive way to begin drawing.
-Drawing is a great way to keep a visual record of what you wish to see.
-Sometimes a camera is not always available.
+A pad and a pencil are two tools to begin drawing.
+Drawing is a great way to keep a visual record of people, animals, places, and things which are important to you.
+Drawings may be simple or complex..

 There are many occasions when we draw; this form of communication is not restricted to artists.

-Your drawings can be filled in with color from colored pencils and crayons.
+Your drawings can be filled in with color from colored pencils, crayons, ink, and paints.
 The artist in you will want to complete your sketches with acrylic, water color, or oil paints.